Easy apple pie cake recipe made with semolina flour and fresh apples. It’s a no-brainer recipe that is easy to whip up – no mixer required!

-This easy apple pie cake recipe is made up of three layers of the cake batter with alternating layers of the shredded apples.
+This semolina apple cake recipe is made up of four layers: two layers of the cake batter with two alternating layers of the shredded apples.
 The layers do not have to be perfect.

 - Prepare the Cake Batter: In a bowl, whisk together the semolina flour, all-purpose flour, sugar, and baking powder.

 In a separate bowl, whisk together the milk and eggs.

 Add to the flour and mix to combine with a wooden spoon.

 - Assemble the Cake: Spoon 1 cup of batter into a greased 9X5-inch loaf pan.
 Then add 1 cup of shredded apples.
 Make two more layers, alternating between the batter and apples.
 Bake at 350F for 55-65 minutes.
 Cool on a wire rack.

 - Make the Glaze: While the cake cools, make the glaze.
 Melt butter over medium-low heat.
 Add brown sugar and cook for about 1-2 minutes.
 Stir in 1 tablespoon of milk and cook until sugar dissolves.
 Remove from the heat and whisk in the powdered sugar and the remaining 1 tablespoon of milk until smooth.